ant-design/ant-design/docs/react/getting-started.en-US.md

 ## Import on Demand

 If you see logs like below screenshot, you might be importing all components by writing `import { Button } from 'antd';`.
-This will affect your app's network perfermance.
+This will affect your app's network performance.

 ```
 You are using a whole package of antd, please use https://www.npmjs.com/package/babel-plugin-import to reduce app bundle size.